It’s crunch time in the World Cup – and England are still in the tournament!

 Of course, a great picture is nothing without great sound, and a good sound bar and surround sound system can help to make all the difference and ensure that the roar of the crowd is hitting the ears from every angle to make you feel like you are actually present at the game.

-One disadvantage of watching a game at a stadium is the inability to replay great moments, but the recently introduced Sky Q enables viewers to pause a live sporting event in one room, and then begin watching immediately where they left off in another room, ensuring they don’t even need to miss a throw-in, let alone a goal.
+One disadvantage of watching a game at a stadium is the inability to replay great moments, but Sky Q enables viewers to pause a live sporting event in one room, and then begin watching immediately where they left off in another room, ensuring they don’t even need to miss a throw-in, let alone a goal.

 With seating, sound, visuals, food and drink all accounted for, a few optional extras can help to round off the experience and maximise every viewing experience.